Mustaballer/Barber-Near-Me/README.md

 # Barber Near Me

-This is a full stack web app that uses Mapbox as frontend and geocode for the backend to add and display barber locations on a user friendly map.
-Data that is inputted are the address and the store id which is stored in MongoDB.
+This is a full stack web app that uses Mapbox as frontend and geocode for the backend to add and display nearby barber locations on a user friendly map.
+Compared to offical barbershops, non licensed and amateur barbers can add their locations particularly in these pressing times.

 Click the link here to see the web app: https://barber-near-me.herokuapp.com/